unredacted-word/index-builder/README.md

 ## examples

 * `<span class="ix">Chipotle</span>` adds "Chipotle" to index.
-* `<span class="ix" data-ix"McDonald, Ronald">Ronald McDonald</span>` adds "McDonald, Ronald" to index.
+* `<span class="ix" data-ix"McDonald, Ronald">Ronald McDonald</span>` adds
+  "McDonald, Ronald" to index.
 Note, since it is a proper name, it doesn't add a subentry.
 * `<span class="ix" data-ix"foods;snacks, fast food">junk food</span>` adds two
-  entries to the index: "foods", and "snacks" with "fast food" as a subentry.
+  entries to the index: "foods", and "snacks" with "fast food" as a subentry of "snacks".
+* `<span class="ix" data-ix="time, pseudo-cyclical see also pseudo-cyclical
+  time">time</span>` Adds an entry for "time, pseudo-cyclical" with a cross reference to "pseduo-cyclical time".
+The cross reference page number will display the page number, instead it'll be listed in the referenced entry.

 ## usage

 1. add `index.js` to your page
+1. add `.ix-entry-cr .ix-entry-pages { display: none; }` style to page
 2. markup your document
 3. add a placeholder `<div id="index-entries"></div>` where you want the index injected
 4. invoke `buildIndex()` when the page is done loading. profit 💥